Event Feeds

 -

-Individual CVEs and tags are constantly added, updated, and deprecated as new research emerges, creating overhead and blind spots if teams have to manage tracking manually.
+Why it matters: Individual CVEs and tags are constantly added, updated, and deprecated as new research emerges, creating overhead and blind spots if teams have to manage tracking manually.

 The Vendor Activity Spike feed reduces this complexity by alerting only when activity across a vendor meaningfully increases.
 As vulnerabilities and tags associated with a vendor change over time, the feed automatically stays up to date, so you can focus on when attacker interest spikes, without worrying about which specific CVEs to track.